calebchanwy/tjc-powerpoint/README.md

 - Requires Windows 7 and above.

 ### Installation
-To install the application, download TJCPowerPoint_PUBLISH.zip or TJCPowerPoint_CB_PUBLISH.zip (for the simplified Chinese version).
+To install the application, view the [latest release](https://github.com/calebchanwy/tjc-powerpoint/releases/latest), download TJCPowerPoint_PUBLISH.zip or TJCPowerPoint_CB_PUBLISH.zip (for the simplified Chinese version).
 Extract all files, and run the setup file.